 - Ground black pepper to taste

-- In a food processor, add cauliflower in batches and process until “rice” forms.
+- In a food processor, add cauliflower florets in 3-4 batches and process until “rice” forms.
+The key to proper coarse rice texture is not to overcrowd the bowl of food processor.
 Transfer to a medium bowl and set aside.

 - Preheat large non-stick skillet on medium – high heat and add mushrooms.
-Cook for 5 minutes or until a bit golden, stirring frequently and watching closely not to burn.
-Transfer to another medium bowl and set aside.
+Cook until golden brown or about 5 minutes, stirring occasionally.
+Transfer to a medium bowl and set aside.

 - Return skillet to medium heat and swirl oil to coat.
 Add onion and garlic, sauté until translucent or about 3 minutes, stirring occasionally.

 - Add cooked mushrooms, cauliflower “rice”, broth, salt and pepper.
 Stir, cover and cook for 4 minutes.